rhysdoliver/rhysoliver-blog/content/portfolio/lop/index.md

 ### Targets

 Targets are set via the factory control system and that data then needed to be interfaced with each hour, to record the targets and the actual production value.
 A simple subtraction gives the _Lost Opportunity_ for that hour, which can then be booked against.
-As one of the factory goals is to maintain stability, over shooting the target shouldn't cancel out the under performance of pervious hours.
+As one of the factory goals is to maintain stability, over shooting the target shouldn't cancel out the under performance of previous hours.

 The interface to fetch the production data and targets is a simple script that loops each site and loss, and maps the correlating control system code to the correct loss.